a-gva/polling-app/README.md

 ### Prerequisites

-- Node.js
+- Node.js > v17
 - npm

 ### Installing

-1. Clone the repository: `git clone https://github.com/a-gva/yourpolling-app.git`
+1. Clone the repository: `git clone https://github.com/a-gva/polling-app.git`
 2. Navigate into the project directory: `cd polling-app`
 3. Install the dependencies: `npm install`
-4. Start the server: `npm start`
+4. At the `backend` folder, start the server with: `npm dev`.
 The server will start running at `http://localhost:3000`.
+5. At the `frontend` folder, start the server with: `npm dev`.
+The client will start running at `http://localhost:3001`.

 ## Backed Environment Variables